BEE-JN/modal-jngcs/readme.md

 modal.js provide classNmae `.modal-btn-cancel` and `.modal-btn-confirm` .

- You can listen the events by className in your businesslogic like this:
+ You can listen the events by className in your business logic like this:

 ```javascript
 var cancelBtn = document.getElementsByClassName[0];